j3delossantos/GameLib/client/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Database
+You will need a MySql ddatabse service, ther is a DB file with a populated database you can use, just need to chek de keys file to connect to your database server.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.